maplight/votersedge-voting-info/voting-info/states/ca/election-authorities/12-humboldt-county-registrar-of-voters/all-elections/en/voting-basics/vote-language.md

 priority: "Minor"
 ---

-A Spanish-language facsimile of the ballot may be hanging on the wall at each polling place.
-Call 707-445-7481 to double check if it'll be available at your polling place.
+At Voter Assistance Centers, voters can get voting materials in Español/Spanish or Hmong.
+Call 707-445-7481 to double check if materials will be available at your Voter Assistance Center.